dynamicwebpaige/community-1/rfcs/20190308-addons-proxy-maintainership.md

 * Should we limit the number of write permissions per subpackage?
 * What channels of communication should be available for SIG Addons Proxy Maintainers?
 * How will the periodic review affect production users of TF-Addons?
+* How often should the periodic reviews be conducted?